 Daniel Gottlieb is Yoga Dan.
-A renowned Yoga instructor who has recently moved from Detroit to New York City, Yoga Dan lives the very definition of a life in motion.
+A renowned Yoga instructor who has recently moved from Detroit to New York City, Yoga Dan lives the very definition of a life in motion and bringing people together in movement.
 He provides innovative instruction focused on unleashing strength, flexibility, and mobility ranging from rooftop classes held atop a Detroit high-rise, to working with professional athletes from the NBA, MLB, and NHL, to Gold Medal Olympians.
-He is also the founder of Sproga™ - an innovative approach to yoga that integrates the art and passion of enjoying espresso.
+He is also the founder of Sproga™ – an innovative approach to yoga that integrates the art and passion of enjoying espresso.
 You may need to see it to believe it, but check out this Food & Wine article on it!

 Tell us about your background in movement.